couchbaselabs/couchbase-shell/README.md

  - `nodes`: List all nodes in the active cluster
  - `buckets`: List all buckets in the active cluster
  - `clusters`: List and manage (active) clusters
- - `indexes`: List all indexes in the active cluster
  - `fake`: Generate fake/mock data

 # Config & Multiple Clusters